RunestoneInteractive/httlads/_sources/BeerPredictions/BeerPredictions.rst

 that contain the top 10 and bottom 10

 This is a very interesting little puzzle in itself.
-We want to select the rows from the bf dataframe where at least one of the words in the text of the review is in the list of either the top weights or the bottom weights.
+We want to select the rows from the bf DataFrame where at least one of the words in the text of the review is in the list of either the top weights or the bottom weights.
 Another way to think about this is to think of the review as a set of words and the top weights as a set of words.
 What we